sivaciov/Shakespearean-style-generator/README.md

 - [License](#license)

 ## Overview
 This project leverages modern natural language processing (NLP) techniques to generate text in the style of William Shakespeare.
-The generator is trained on Shakespeare's plays, sonnets, and other works to produce text that mimics his characteristic tone, vocabulary, and sentence structure.
+The LSTM-based generator is trained on Shakespeare's plays, sonnets, and other works to produce text that mimics his characteristic tone, vocabulary, and sentence structure.

-## Features
-- **Customizable Output:** Specify the length and starting prompt for the generated text.
-- **Fine-tuned Language Model:** Uses a pre-trained transformer model fine-tuned on Shakespearean text.
-- **Interactive Mode:** Allows users to input prompts interactively for on-the-fly text generation.
-- **Flexible Generation Parameters:** Customize temperature, top-k, and top-p settings for diverse outputs.

 ## Usage